Yathuwaran/TTT4275/README.md

-# TTT4275-
+# TTT4275 - Estimation, Detection and Classification
-Classification project in TTK4275
+Classification project in TTT4275